-The ethics of a second chance: Pig heart transplant pioneer stabbed a man seven times years ago
+The ethics of a second chance: Pig heart transplant recipient stabbed a man seven times years ago

 Bartley Griffith, who performed the surgery, told reporters the patient’s condition — heart failure and an irregular heartbeat — made Bennett ineligible.

-His son, David Bennett Jr., who works as a physical therapist in North Carolina, also said several hospitals had declined to accept his father onto the waiting list because he had failed in the past to follow doctors’ orders and attend follow-up visits.
+His son David Bennett Jr., who works as a physical therapist in North Carolina, also said several hospitals had declined to accept his father onto the waiting list because he had failed in the past to follow doctors’ orders and attend follow-up visits.
 He also didn’t take his medication consistently.

-Bennett started having symptoms of heart failure in October.
+Bennett Sr. started having symptoms of heart failure in October.
 On Nov.
 10, he was taken to the University of Maryland.
 As Bennett confronted his mortality, his son said, he wondered about his ability to help others by possibly donating his organs or helping to advance medicine in some way.

 But Bennett was also still enjoying his life.
 He lives in a duplex, next door to one of his three sisters.
-He liked working as a handyman, cheering for the Pittsburgh Steelers, and spending time with his five grandchildren and his dog, Lucky.
+He liked working as a handyman, cheering for the Pittsburgh Steelers and spending time with his five grandchildren and his dog, Lucky.

 Griffith told the New York Times that he floated the option of a pig heart to Bennett in mid-December.